 It will require very high performance computing engines and long-haul links with a capacity greater than the current global Internet traffic.

 SKA will be able to survey the sky more than ten thousand times faster than ever before, opening a new window in radio to study transient phenomenon in the universe.

-With receiving stations extending out to distance of at least 3,000 kilometres from a concentrated central core, it will exploit radio astronomy’s ability to provide the highest resolution images in all astronomy.
+With receiving stations extending out to a distance of at least 3,000 kilometres from a concentrated central core, it will exploit radio astronomy’s ability to provide the highest resolution images in all astronomy.

-Construction of the SKA is scheduled to begin in 2018 for initial observations by 2020.
 The SKA will be built in two phases, with Phase 1 (2018-2023) representing about 10% of the capability of the whole telescope.
 Phase 1 of the SKA was cost-capped at 650 million euros in 2013, while Phase 2’s cost has not yet been established.

+In 2019, the representatives of seven countries signed the treaty to establish the SKA as an intergovernmental organisation, and several other countries have expressed their intention to join the organisation.
 The headquarters of the project are located at the Jodrell Bank Observatory, in the UK.